vince145/Calculator/README.md

 # Calculator

 A simple multi-user calculator web app built using ReactJS utilizing AWS Amplify (Amazon Web Services) for serverless hosting and GraphQL / AmazonDynamoDB API for calculation storage.
+Calculations are evaluated using the https://mathjs.org/ library's evaluate function.
+Calculations are created on the user's end and submitted using GraphQL queries to be stored within the AmazonDynamo database.
+Every 1000ms the app fetches stored calculations by using GraphQL queries.
+The fetched calculations are then sorted descending from most recent to oldest showing only the last 10 calculations to users.